 Run rate

-It should be borne in mind that the Run rate indicators may vary significantly depending on the format of a particular match.
-So, for example, lower speeds are typical for test games, so currently, the average number of runs here ranges from 3-3.5.
+It is worth considering the Run rate indicators may vary significantly depending on the format of a particular match.
+So, for example, test games are characterized by lower speeds, so currently, the average number of runs here ranges from 3-3.5.
 On the contrary, in the limited overs format, players are strictly limited by time frames and therefore strive to score points as quickly as possible.
-Therefore, if in the 70s the Run rate in ODI started from 4, now the average is considered to be 5, excellent – 7-8.
+Therefore, if in the 70s the Run rate in ODI started from 4, now 5 is considered average, and 7–8 is excellent.

 In T20I, the Run rate is from 8 to 9 runs per over.
-Historically, the recorded maximum did not exceed 13-14 runs per over, and yet this makes this format the fastest in terms of a set of runs.
-The ideal score – 36 – has never been achieved since this implies a one-hundred-percent hit on each ball with the complete absence of mistakes by the batting side.
+Historically, the recorded maximum did not exceed 13-14 runs per over, and yet this makes it the fastest format in terms of a set of runs.
+The ideal score of 36 has never been achieved since it implies a one-hundred-percent hit on each ball with no mistakes by the batting side.

-In the second of the mentioned formats (that is, limited overs) the Run rate is necessary primarily for the correct comparison of the actual number of runs scored and the number of runs needed to win the match.
-As a rule, the team strives to increase this indicator as much as possible in the last overs, but the current Powerplays aim to level the indicators in the starting and ending innings.
+In the second of the mentioned formats (that is, limited overs) this rate is needed primarily to correctly compare the actual number of runs scored with the number of runs needed to win the match.
+As a rule, a team strives to increase this indicator as much as possible in the last overs, but current Powerplays aim to level the indicators in the starting and ending innings.

-Before the advent of the so-called Duckworth-Lewis method, the Run rate was one of the main criteria by which the winner of a match was determined (primarily in cases when the game was interrupted or not completed due to bad weather or insufficient lighting).
-In addition, the Run rate is still used for a clearer distribution of places in the standings if, for example, two teams are equal in the number of wins and losses.
+Before the advent of the so-called Duckworth-Lewis method, the Run rate was one of the main criteria for determining the winner of a match (primarily in cases when the game was interrupted or not completed due to bad weather or insufficient lighting).
+In addition, the Run rate is still used for a clearer distribution of places in the standings, for example, if two teams are equal in the number of wins and losses.

 The following terms are often associated with Run rate: